ricardojmendez/LibNoiseTutorials/README.md

 # A word on methodology

 Since these are tutorial examples, I expect I’ll just run development straight off master.
-The LibNoise.Unity repository does follow git flow, so expect this tutorial repository will be a work-in-progress and might at any given point reference a development branch.
+The LibNoise.Unity repository does follow git flow, so expect this tutorial repository will be a work-in-progress and might at any given point reference a LibNoise development branch.

-# Checkout out the repository
+# Checking out the repository

 It includes the LibNoise.Unity Github repository as a submodule.
 If you have just cloned the project and find missing behaviors, make sure that: